 - Technical Writing – this is an intermediate-level course being offered by the Moscow Institute of Physics and Technology.
 It has a more targeted aim – helping the learner effectively communicate their findings from experimental or technical work.

-- Writing Skills for Engineering Leaders – this technical writing course is aimed at helping managers in an engineering department polish their writing skills to perform error-free communication.
+- Skills for Engineering Leaders – this technical course is aimed at helping managers in an engineering department polish their skills to perform error-free communication.
 It is offered by Rice University.

 - Communication Skills for Engineers (Specialization) – another course offered by Rice University, aimed at helping engineering leaders hone their communication skills.